All students must meet the Requirements for the Accelerated Master's Degree Programs

 - Completion of the Graduate College Application form;

 - Agreement of a UVM Biochemistry faculty member to serve as AMP advisor (this faculty member should also write 1 of the 3 recommendation letters in support of the student's application to the Graduate College).

 GRE/GMAT scores are NOT an admission requirement for the accelerated master's in biochemistry program.

 Note: Students MUST be admitted through the Graduate College before taking any courses that will be applied to the master's degree requirements.
 Students may start full-time master's degree coursework in the summer following their undergraduate graduation.

 Minimum Degree Requirements for the Degree of Master of Science

-A minimum of 30 credits and successful completion of a comprehensive exam are required for completion of the accelerated master's degree in biochemistry.
+A minimum of 30 credits (at least 17 of which must be taken from graduate courses offered by the Department of Biochemistry) and successful completion of a comprehensive exam are required for completion of the accelerated master's degree in biochemistry.
 Students must meet all of the requirements stipulated by the UVM Graduate College for the Master's Degree.

-Students may take up to nine credit hours of graduate level coursework before the conferral of the bachelor's degree.
-Of these, a maximum of six credit hours may be counted for both the bachelor's and master's degrees.
-The other three credit hours can only count toward the master's degree provided they are not used in completing the bachelor's degree.
-Students would then be expected to complete remaining master's degree requirements during a fifth year of study.
+Students may take up to 9 credit hours of graduate-level coursework before the conferral of the B.S. that can also count toward the M.S.
+Students would then be expected to complete remaining master's degree requirements during a 5th year of study.

 Students must complete the following courses: